tdwg/bii/projects/README.md

 The TDWG Infrastructure Project (2005-2007) created an online database for compiling a list of Biodiversity Projects.
 The structure of this table was created by Ricardo Pereira.
 It was designed to work as the back end of a web content management system, Typo3, ver 4, and was populated through a web interface.

-The data definition language (DDL) and data for this table were exported as:
+The data definition language (DDL) and data for this table were exported on 2015-11-24, as:
  - tx_tdwgbiodivprojects_projects_DDL.sql
  - tx_tdwgbiodivprojects_projects.csv

-on:  2015-11-24

-The SQL script will create the table (structure) and import the data for the compilation of Projects.
+The SQL script will create the table (structure) and import the data for the compilation of projects.
 The CSV is provided for easier access with other applications, such as a spreadsheet, but note that some database descriptions are long and may contain carriage returns (CR-LF).

 The exports were produced by: